 Identification: The blue jay (Cyanocitta cristata) is blue and black above, with white markings.
 Below can be whitish to pale gray.
 It has a conspicuous crest and a black necklace.

-Food: Attract blue jays with black oil sunflower seeds, hulled sunflower seeds, safflower, suet, cracked corn, suet, peanuts, peanut hearts, fruit, millet, milo, and mealworms.
+Food: Attract blue jays with black oil sunflower seeds, hulled sunflower seeds, safflower, suet, cracked corn, peanuts, peanut hearts, fruit, millet, milo, and mealworms.

 Feeder: Blue jays favor large tube feeders, suet cages, large hopper feeders, platform feeders, and the ground.